Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is The Gross Debt Service (GDS) Ratio?

-The Gross Debt Service (GDS) ratio is the percentage of your pre-tax income that would be used to pay for all housing costs.
+The Gross Debt Service (GDS) ratio is the percentage of your pre-tax (or take-home) income that would be used to pay for all housing costs.

-Generally speaking, your GDS should not be higher than 39%, particularly if your mortgage is insured.
+Generally speaking, your GDS should not be higher than 39%, particularly if your mortgage is insured (although it can sometimes be lower if your credit score is lower).
 If your GDS ratio exceeds this limit, it could mean that your income isn’t high enough to cover your housing expenses.
 In this case, you may be at risk of being turned down for a mortgage.

 What Types Of Debts Are Included When Calculating Your GDS Ratio?